BobBowles/UXBgtk/README.txt

 =======

 An implementation of the well-known 'Mines' game in Python, using the Gtk+ graphics library.
-This is derived from the author's 'Danger UXB' game.
+This is derived from the author's 'Danger UXB' game, but includes some additional features (notably a periodic boundary option) that were developed for this version.
+(Periodic boundaries have now been back-ported to 'Danger UXB').

 There are no instructions on how to play.
 If it isn't self-evident from the UI then I have failed.
 Please email me (see below) to tell me how to make it